cityofaustin/lifefiles-verification/README.md

 ### 2. Notariztion Tools

-We created the tools required to allow any registered notary in the state of texas to package a notarization and sign it.
+We created the tools to allow any registered notary in the state of texas to package a digital notarization using our templates and sign it according to Verifiable Credential spec.
 These tools are embedded in the upload and notarize interface of the [MyPass web application](https://github.com/cityofaustin/mypass).

 <img src="/docs/Notarize.png" align="middle" width="800" >